jtr13/usethis_demos/README.md

 [How to edit a pull request locally, part 2](https://github.com/jtr13/usethis_demos/blob/master/how_to2.md)

-Notes on rendering `.Rmd` files for contributors:
+Notes for contributors on rendering `.Rmd` files:

 1. Update `usethis`.

-1. Knit `how_to1.Rmd` (any uncommitted files will be committed during render.)
+1. Knit `how_to1.Rmd` (any uncommitted files will be committed during render)

 1. Make a change, save and commit.
 Leave `how_to1.md` as is.